Madonna studies: Opprobrium

 Madonna scholars also received criticisms from both academy and mainstream media and some deemed them as a "marginal group".
-Ouellette traced the height of this criticism with the academic compendium The Madonna Connection "that such scholars became a fashionable target for "concern, condescension, and scorn from progressive quarters".
-By this point, whole articles dedicated to them was found in publications from The Nation to Inside Edition and Herald Tribune.
+Ouellette traced the height of criticism after the publication of the compendium The Madonna Connection "that such scholars became a fashionable target for "concern, condescension, and scorn from progressive quarters".
+By this point, articles dedicated to the field were found in publications ranging from The Nation to Inside Edition and Herald Tribune.
+More than one author suggested that the branch itself was really not about the singer, and it was motivated by professional factors within the academy; specifically, by many academics' desire to "prove their social relevance".
+In this point, Ouellette also said that her scholars weren't so much interested in Madonna herself, while Spanish sociologist Enrique Gil Calvo from Complutense University of Madrid similarly stated that "what scholars want is to take advantage of Madonna's fame".

 A concern was that "these professors make Madonna the academic equivalent of Shakespeare".
-On the border of academic and public intellectual writing, bell hooks remained Madonna's most persuasive detractor.

 Anne Hull ironically said: "A handful of renegade scholars—students and professors—are studying Madonna.
 While their colleagues explore gender conflicts in Florentine history or Aristotelian metaphysics, they search for higher meaning in Madonna".
 Hull further notes, "as one might imagine, Madonna scholars are a lonely posse in the high-brow, horn-rimmed world of academics".
-Spanish sociologist Enrique Gil Calvo from Complutense University of Madrid felt that "what scholars want is to take advantage of Madonna's fame".
-For Ouellette, "Madonna scholars are not so much interested in Madonna herself, but in the way they believe she shakes up traditional social roles and power hierarchies".
 Harris also expressed that "her academic admirers spend a great deal of time studying how she embodies the fantasies of other people; they devote remarkably little time, however, to discussing how she embodies their own".
+On the border of academic and public intellectual writing, bell hooks remained Madonna's most persuasive detractor, according to Eric Weisbard.

-Psychologist Abigail J. Stewart asked why many of her academic critics have chosen to look only at her triumphs and not at her pain.
+Others were concerned about a bias.
+In this vein, numerous academics and feminists were accused of "enacting the wannabe syndrome of Madonna fans" according to Carla Freccero writing for Duke University Press.
+Psychologist Abigail J. Stewart asked why many of her academic critics have chosen to look only "at her triumphs and not at her pain".
 Stewart goes on to suggest that her academics have made of Madonna, a "solo generator of her image".
-But she problematizes that "these postmodernist have thus contributed at least as much as Madonna's biographers to her self-generated myth that she as individual is in control" citing Susan McClary whom claimed that Madonna is "solely responsible for creating her music, which is no the case eve for the two songs McClary analyzes".
-In this vein, numerous academics and feminists were accused of "enacting the wannabe syndrome of Madonna fans" according to Carla Freccero writing for Duke University Press.
-Unlike Stewart, Guilbert found that some "Madonnologists", "even seek to appropriate the Madonna text in order to serve an ideology, and reproach Madonna for her failures to promote this or that cause".
+But she problematizes that "these postmodernist have thus contributed at least as much as Madonna's biographers to her self-generated myth that she as individual is in control" citing Susan McClary whom claimed that Madonna is "solely responsible for creating her music, which is not the case even for the two songs McClary analyzes".
+Contrary to Stewart, Guilbert found that some "Madonnologists", "even seek to appropriate the Madonna text in order to serve an ideology, and reproach Madonna for her failures to promote this or that cause".